logo

 John H. Long

 His family is described in detail in the section on the John H. Long Family.
-His first wife was Mary LeFevre.
-His son Thomas Long's' death certificate said that his mother was Mary LeFevre.
+His first wife was Sarah Ann LeFevre.
+His son, Thomas Long's, death certificate said that his mother was Mary LeFevre, but the marriage record says Sarah Ann.

-He became a widower for the second time before 1866 when he married Sarah E. Freestone Brinson in Madison County, Iowa.
+He married Sarah E. Freestone Brinson in Madison County, Iowa.

 He became a widower again when Sarah died May 28, 1903 in Aurora, Nebraska.